 Feeding tubes are extremely common among nursing home residents.
 These tubes – called percutaneous endoscopic gastrostomy (PEG) tubes – pass through the abdominal wall directly into the stomach.
 They provide nourishment for those who cannot eat or swallow.

 However, PEG tubes come with risks, and they require meticulous care to avoid dangerous complications, such as:

 - Dislodgement of the tube

 Contact our PEG tube injury lawyers in Florida by calling Ford, Dean & Rotundo, P.A., at 305-670-2000 today.

 Improper Care In Nursing Homes

 Sadly, because of inadequate care, many of these patients end up on a downward spiral that they never recover from.
 These tragic cases are especially common in nursing homes.
-Some staff and facilities simply aren’t equipped to care for a patient with a PEG tube.
+Some staff and facilities aren’t equipped to care for a patient with a PEG tube.
 They don’t monitor the tube site or maintain proper hygiene.
 They don’t administer feedings correctly.
 And, when problems arise, they don’t take swift action to get the patient treatment in a competent facility.

 Get Help For Your Loved One

 If this sounds like your loved one’s situation, contact our lawyers at Ford, Dean & Rotundo, P.A.
-We have handled numerous cases involving PEG tube mismanagement that led to serious health consequences (or even death).
+They have handled numerous cases involving PEG tube mismanagement that led to serious health consequences (or even death).
 Based in the Miami area, our attorneys have decades of experience fighting for the rights of elderly patients across Florida.